junaidrazaq/OpenPlay/README.md

 ## Improvements [with increased time]

 - Implement filter by dropdown
+- Make it clearer that the facilities are clickable
 - Increase Styling & further responsiveness of application
 - Implement thorough testing
 - Write Docs